KingAscent/javascript-first-experience/README.md

-# javascript-first-experience
+# javascript-first-experience | Colorful Block
 My first test using JavaScript

-To see how JavaScript works, I wanted to code a small animation of a block that would bounce of the edges of the canvas.
+My first test using JavaScript.
+I wanted to make a small animation of a block that would bounce off the edges of the canvas, and when it does, it changes colors.
+The block is controlled using the arrow keys.